 A client can also issue non-blocking, or asynchronous, invocations.
-For more information, see Chapter 12 on page 351.
+For more information, see "Asynchronous Method Invocations".

 Attributes

 An interface's attributes correspond to the variables that an object implements.
 Attributes indicate which variables in an object are accessible to clients.